direct-code-execution/ns-3-dce/doc/source/getting-started.rst

     -rw------- 1 furbani planete  22 Sep  2 17:02 stdout

 This simulation produces two directories, the content of elf-cache is not important now for us, but files-0 is. files-0 contains first node's file system, it also contains the output files of the dce applications launched on this node.
-In the /var/log directory there is some directories named with the virtual pid of corresponding DCE applications.
+In the /var/log directory there are some directories named with the virtual pid of corresponding DCE applications.
 Under these directories there is always 4 files:

 1. cmdline: which contains the command line of the corresponding DCE application, in order to help you to retrieve what is it,
 2. stdout: contains the stdout produced by the execution of the corresponding application,